singhalyogesh/mobile-web-verification/README.md

 To ensure the authenticity of the interactions between your app and Truecaller, you need to sign up for an account and add the information about your application.

 - Add your email, password, and personal info to create the account.
 These will be your credentials to login to your Truecaller Developer account.
 - Now add your Application.
 Insert your App Name, your App Domain and the Callback URL, where we'll post the access tokens.
-Make sure you follow the [guidelines for the CallbackURL](#guidelines-for-the-callbackurl).
+Make sure you follow the [guidelines for the Callback URL](#guidelines-for-the-callbackurl).

 Once we've got the info about your account and your app, we will provide you with a unique "appKey" for that application.

-## So How Can Truecaller Users Sign Up Quickly to Your App?
+## So how can Truecaller users verify quickly on your mobile web app?

 This is how it looks in a glance: